Out Of The Blue: The Brilliance Of Lapis Lazuli

 Aside from the stone’s own symbolism, the colour blue has always represented the spiritual and divine.
 And no shade of blue is more awe-inspiring than that naturally occurring in lazurite.
 Incredibly, the colour was so coveted by pre-19th-century artists that they would pulverise the gemstone and use it to produce natural ultramarine blue paint for their most precious artworks.
 The most famous artist to use this exceptionally expensive paint was Dutch master Johannes Vermeer.
 You can see an example of the hue in Vermeer’s The Milkmaid (c.1660) or A Young Woman Standing at a Virginal (c.1670).

 Lapis is quite a soft stone, measuring only 5-6 on the Mohs hardness scale (making it softer than even moonstone).
-For this reason, it’s a great stone for carving and polishes up beautifully – making it the perfect candidate for a cabochon cut, which you can see in our NAJO designs here.
+For this reason, it’s a great stone for carving and polishes up beautifully – making it the perfect candidate for a cabochon cut.
 It also means it’s important to store your lapis jewellery carefully – in its own box away from sunlight to avoid scratching or dulling the stone.